nodejs/node/doc/api/tls.markdown

   - `certfile`: all CA certs concatenated in one file like `cat ca1-cert.pem ca2-cert.pem > ca-cert.pem`

 ## Client-initiated renegotiation attack mitigation

 <!-- type=misc -->

 The TLS protocol lets the client renegotiate certain aspects of the TLS session.
-Unfortunately, session renegotiation requires a disproportional amount of server-side resources, which makes it a potential vector for denial-of-service attacks.
+Unfortunately, session renegotiation requires a disproportionate amount of server-side resources, which makes it a potential vector for denial-of-service attacks.

-To mitigate this, renegotiations are limited to three times every 10 minutes.
+To mitigate this, renegotiation is limited to three times every 10 minutes.
 An error is emitted on the [`tls.TLSSocket`][] instance when the threshold is exceeded.
-The limits are configurable:
+These limits are configurable:

   - `tls.CLIENT_RENEG_LIMIT`: renegotiation limit, default is 3.

   - `tls.CLIENT_RENEG_WINDOW`: renegotiation window in seconds, default is 10 minutes.

-Don't change the defaults unless you know what you are doing.
+Do not change the defaults without a full understanding of the implications.

-To test your server, connect to it with `openssl s_client -connect address:port` and tap `R<CR>` (that's the letter `R` followed by a carriage return) a few times.
+To test the server, connect to it with `openssl s_client -connect address:port` and tap `R<CR>` (i.e., the letter `R` followed by a carriage return) a few times.